-(3) Where provided in this Agreement or the Statute, the judges from the Pool of Judges shall be allocated to the division concerned by the President of the Court.
+(3) Where provided in this Agreement or the Statute, the judges from the Pool of Judges shall be allocated to the division concerned by the President of the Court of First Instance.
 The allocation of judges shall be based on their legal or technical expertise, linguistic skills and proven experience.

-Article 14 Training framework
+Training framework